 Consumers in Research workshop

-In response to the COVID-19 situation, we will be delivering the 2020 workshop online via Zoom to ensure the safety of participants.
 This interactive workshop complements the online training modules and gives participants an opportunity to hear from experienced consumers and researchers.
 At the end of the course, participants will be prepared to work with researchers as community advisors.

 Interview: Ever wanted to be involved with cancer research?
 Get a first-hand account of what the training involves and what it’s like to be a consumer in research in our interview with one of our most recent graduates